AhmetZamanis/AhmetZamanis/README.md

 I am a freelance data scientist, constantly working to improve my skills and learn new methods.
-I use Python and R for my work, mainly through RStudio and Jupyter.
-I am especially focused on working with time series data.
+I mainly use Python for my work, and also have experience with R. I am especially focused on working on time series analysis & modeling.

 I became interested in data science and machine learning during my MSc studies in International Management, at Bocconi University.
 After working as a business analyst in niche consulting startups, I decided to focus on developing my skills as a data scientist.